marwoj/seed-spring-vue-aws-ec2/README.md

     - HTTP 443 *expose https port - required only if you want to access your application using domain*<br>
     - TCP 8080 *temporarily expose port for Spring Boot application*<br>
     - TCP 8081 *temporarily expose port for Vue application*<br>
-    - TCP 8082 - only for your IP - *expose port for revers proxy - required only if you want to access your application using domain*<br>
+    - TCP 8082 - only for your IP - *expose port for reverse proxy - required only if you want to access your application using domain*<br>
     - TCP 8083 - only for your IP - *expose port for Spring Boot Actuator where you can monitor your application*<br>

 That's how it should look like in AWS: